Pilgrim Baptist Church

 • Build relationships with our church family

-What Co-Laborer Status Does NOT Include:
+What Co-Laborer Status Does NOT Include

 • Church membership

-• Voting rights or voice in church decisions
+• A voice in church decisions

 • Eligibility to hold church office (pastor, deacon, elder, trustee)